 was published at a moment when the history of the book was still in its infancy, and it served as a model and an inspiration not only for scholars in New Testament Studies but also for [“geographically and historically remote” fields].

-There were noted historical precedents to Gamble’s book within 20th century Biblical studies specifically, and I suspect –I have not looked into the history, and will edit this later after looking into it– within the field of the humanities generally (I am thinking specifically of Eric Havelock and Marshall McLuhan, but others are noted by Shuve, below).
+There were noted historical precedents to Gamble’s book within 20th century Biblical studies specifically.
+I suspect that there were precedents also within the field of the humanities generally.
+(I am thinking specifically of Eric Havelock and Marshall McLuhan, but others are noted by Shuve, below.)
 The field of Biblical studies seems to have emphasized oral tradition and memory, paralleling the transition from orality to literacy in Greece that Havelock covers (I have discussed Havelock’s work only briefly here).
 I myself wrote in an earlier post about what seemed to me to be the primarily oral medium of earliest Christianity, and that, within it, writing was largely a proxy for speaking:

 the literary activity of [the earliest Christians] is not, however, undertaken in order to be a virtuoso or contribute to a body of literature for a culture or civilization, or as an abstract expression of creativity merely to be appreciated, or as a form of play, or as a product to entertain, but in order to change the hearts of hearers, urgently, immediately, and to build up the hearts of Christians who have received these words within a network of communities.